LaylaD4/LaylahDePaull_T2A2/README.md

 ### 3. Required Body Data or Header Data

 The request being made, must include a valid JWT token in the Authorisation header.
 This token is used to authenticate the user, and associate the user with the recipe created.
 The request body must contain JSON data that includes the following fields:
-- **name**: The name of the recipe is required, must be valid (eg; At least 4 characters in length)
+- **name**: The name of the recipe is required, and it must be valid (eg; At least 4 characters in length)
-- **description**: A description of the recipe, that meets what is stored in VALID_DESCRIPTIONS, eg; "keto", Glute Free" etc.
+- **description**: A description of the recipe, that meets what is stored in VALID_DESCRIPTIONS, eg; "keto", Gluten Free" etc.
 - **recipe_ingredients**: A list of ingredients associated with the recipe.
 Each ingredient object should contain:
-    - **ingredient**: The name of the ingredient, must be valid (eg; At least 4 characters in length).
+    - **ingredient**: The name of the ingredient, and it must be valid (eg; At least 4 characters in length).
-    - **amount**: The amount of the ingredient for the recipe, must be a number (float), greater that 0.
+    - **amount**: The amount of the ingredient for the recipe, must be a valid number (float), and greater that 0.1
-    - **unit**: The unit of measurement of the ingredient needed in the recipe, must be valid (eg; At least 1 character in length)
+    - **unit**: The unit of measurement of the ingredient in the recipe, and it must be valid (eg; At least 1 character in length)

-**Example JSON body** Where a user would like to create a new recipe, named "Steak Bearnaise", that is described as "Low Carb, Gluten Free" to be added to the database:
+**Example JSON body**: Where a user would like to create a new recipe, named "Steak Bearnaise", that is described as "Low Carb, Keto, Gluten Free" to be added to the database:

 ```json
 {